nstrahl/Urban-NBS-Model/README.md

 # Urban-NBS-Model

-Research data repository for the research publication (not yet published) titled:
+Research data repository for the research publication titled:

 "Streamlining geospatial data processing for pluvial flood modeling and mitigation planning in urban environments"